krishaamer/green-filter-research/research/literature/design.md

     design) but doing so at the scale of hundreds of millions (or even billions) of users - personalization at scale.

--   The rise of the platform economy has given us marketplace companies like Airbnb and Uber that match idle resources with retail demand and optimize how our cities work.
-The massive amounts of data generated by these companies are used by smart cities to re-design their physical environments.
-With this perspective of scale, what would a shopping experience look like if one knew at the point of sale, which products are greener, and which are more environmentally polluting?

 -   What would a sustainable investment platform that matches green investments with the consumers look like, if one saw the side-by-side comparison of investment vehicles on their ESG